In the mixer, beat the egg white and sugar into a meringue.

 Grapefruit and raspberry compote

-Mix the butter, salt, and brown sugar, then add the almond coconut finishing with the flour.
+Mix the butter, salt, and brown sugar, then add the almond and the coconut then finishing with the flour.

 Spread 3mm between two sheets of parchment paper.
 Cut two 16x16cm squares and bake at 165°C for 10 minutes.